Why do we wear a wedding ring on the third finger of the left hand?

 In chiromancy (a combination of astrology and palmistry) the third (Apollo) finger relates to the heart.
 Wearing a ring on that finger would not only protect the heart from evil spirits, but also enhance the life of the wearer by transmitting energy to the heart.

-Japanese call the ring-finger kusuri-yubi, in German Arzt-Finger, in Latin digitus medicinalis and in Old Anglo-Saxon it was called lech-man, all meaning medical finger, because:
+The practice was pretty much universal.
+Japanese call the ring-finger kusuri-yubi, in German Arzt-Finger, in Latin digitus medicinalis and in Old Anglo-Saxon it was called lech-man.
+All those terms translate to 'medical finger' and it was considered as such because:

 or...